nathanveach/NatesLibrary/README.md

   Better error handling and more features with Axios

 **Use async/await instead of promises**
   Update all useEffect hooks with async / await
   Test for UI edge cases

-## Completed Features:
+## Completed Features
 **Front End Styling**
   Import Bootstrap CSS library via CDN into header
   Add grid layout and styles to React components